Aluminum is expensive.

 This is because the brush is abrasive enough to scratch through the covering of the Aluminum oxide removing it.
 Yet retains its composition and doesn’t break off tiny specs of stainless steel onto and into the soft Aluminum below the oxide layer.

-Never use a scratch brush made of carbon steel as:
+Never use a scratch brush made of carbon steel because:

 You could accidentally end up with that mix.
 For example.